CosmoStat/shapepipe/docs/pipeline_tutorial.md

 ### Mask images

 **Module:** mask_runner
-**Input:** single-exposure single-CCD images, weights, flags [, star_cat]
+**Input:** single-exposure single-CCD images, weights, flags [, star catalogue]
 **Output**: single-exposure single-CCD flag files

 This module creates masks for bright stars, diffraction spikes, Messier objects, borders, and other artifacts.
 It joins the newly created mask with the already existing masks (from the input flag files) of cosmic rays and various artifacts.

 Those mask parameters are read from a second config file, whose path needs to be specified: